SooStrator1136/Paragon/README.md

 ## Other Credits
 Tigermouthbear, linustouchtips - Animation class <br>
 linustouchtips / Cosmos - GL Shader code, Font renderer

-# Contributing
-Fork the repo, commit code to there, then create a pull request.
-Follow camelCase!
-Document your code with javadoc and comments.
-Make sure to provide necessary credit where needed.
-Make sure that the feature you are implementing functions well and without bugs.
-Make sure that modules work on servers.
-Also, keep the code style consistent.
-E.g. spaces after keywords such as 'if' and 'for'.
-Put curly braces on one-line if statements & for statements.

 # Build instructions
 Windows: